integr8ly/integreatly-operator/test-cases/tests/upgrade/n02b-upgrade-rhoam.md

 ## Description

-Mesure the downtime of the RHOAM components during the RHOAM upgrade (not to be confused with the OpenShift upgrade) to ensure RHOAM can be safely upgraded.
+Measure the downtime of the RHOAM components during the RHOAM upgrade (not to be confused with the OpenShift upgrade) to ensure RHOAM can be safely upgraded.

 Note: This test includes all steps to prepare the cluster before the upgrade, trigger the upgrade and collect downtime reports